Longford winners galore at Fleadh Cheoil

 The Fleadh grand finale is regarded as one of the most important events in the traditional music calendar and for many, it is the culmination of months of hard work and practice as they compete against fellow musicians, singers and dancers to achieve All-Ireland glory.

-For others, the draw is a unique and welcoming festival of the best of traditional arts that offers a wide range of activities that can be enjoyed by all.
+For others, the draw is an unique and welcoming festival of the best of traditional arts that offers a wide range of activities that can be enjoyed by all.

 During last week’s prestigious event no less than six local winners bagged gold, silver and bronze accolades while others were highly commended for their efforts.

-Gold medal winners included Rhiona Lynch, Ardagh - Storytelling (Over 18 years); Nadine Smith, Edgeworthstown - Bodhrán U12.
+Gold medal winners included Ríona Lynch, Ardagh - Storytelling (Over 18 years); Nadine Smith, Edgeworthstown - Bodhrán U12.

 Silver medal winners were Rachel Lyons, Ardagh - Storytelling (15-18 years) and Rachael Masterson, Rincoola, Granard - Piano (Over 18 years).